VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 - Cap on the amount of tokens that can be minted in the destination target network.
 This feature can be integrated in Token Controller.

 ### 6.7.
+Mitigation Plans for Mint Cap Reached

+- If XVS become stuck between bridges due to exceeding the mint cap, the system will extend the mint cap via VIP.
+The failed message will be retried.

+### 6.8.
 Bridge Model

 - The `XVSProxyOFTDest` contract serves as the bridge model.
-It will be authorized to mint and burn tokens in the destination chain.
+It will be authorized to mint and burn XVS in the destination chain.
 Limits on these actions will be set by Governance or the Guardian.
+- While the initial deployment involves one bridge contract per network, the system is designed to support several bridges simultaneously, providing users with flexibility.
+- The system's architecture allows for the deployment of multiple bridges within the same network, offering users the option to choose different bridges for their transactions.
+This flexibility ensures efficient and diverse token bridging capabilities.

+**Example of Bridging in Case of Multiple Active Bridges:**

+**Initial Setup:**
+- Bridge Contract A (`BridgeA`) has a `minterToMintedAmount` of 100 XVS.
+- User A holds all 100 XVS minted by `BridgeA`.

+**Separate Bridge Contract B Setup:**
+- Bridge Contract B (`BridgeB`) has a separate `minterToMintedAmount` of 50 XVS.
+- User B holds all 50 XVS minted by `BridgeB`.

+**User B Bridges Off Tokens Using Bridge A:**
+- User B decides to use `BridgeA` to bridge off his 50 XVS.
+- After the successful bridging process, `BridgeA`'s `minterToMintedAmount` is now 50, reflecting the XVS burned by User B through this `BridgeA`.

+**User A Bridges Off Tokens Using Both Bridges:**
+- Now, User A intends to bridge off his 100 XVS, splitting them between `BridgeA` and `BridgeB`.
+- User A uses `BridgeA` for 50 XVS and `BridgeB` for the remaining 50 XVS.

+### 6.9.
+Bridge Replacement Scenario
+In the event that a bridge contract needs replacement, such as due to a security risk, the following steps will be taken:
+1. **Pause the Bridge:**
+   - Temporarily pause the bridge to prevent further transactions.

+2. **Token Evaluation:**
+   - Evaluate whether pausing the XVS token is necessary during the replacement process.

+3. **Migrate MinterToMintedAmount:**
+   - Move the `minterToMintedAmount` value to a different bridge using the new `migrateMintedTokens` function.

+4. **Reduce MintCap:**
+   - Reduce the `mintCap` to zero for the bridge with security issues.

+These steps ensure a secure and systematic replacement of a bridge contract within the Venus Bridge network, maintaining the integrity of the token system.

 ## 7. Contract Details